 Nature provides us with the whole spectrum of nutrients to keep our body healthy via its own bio-intelligence, and antioxidants are one of these amazing nutrients.
 Constituents such as the vitamins C or E, are powerful antioxidants substances that prevent oxidation happening.

-Plants also have their own immune system - they literally make their own, amazing, natural pesticide.
+Plants also very cleverly have their own immune system - they literally make their own, amazing, natural pesticide.
 Bugs and fungus want to eat the plant’s sugar, yet plants are clever enough to makes their own protection via its own sugar.
 Not daft, these plants.
-So, the plant creates a substance called resveratrol (resveratrol is a member of a group of plant compounds called polyphenols, which have powerful antioxidant properties), which kills the bug if it eats it - clever!
-Red grapes are especially high in resveratrol, and red wine is just one perk giving us plenty of this potent nutrient ;o)
+So, the plant creates a substance called resveratrol (resveratrol is a member of a group of plant compounds called polyphenols, which are powerful antioxidants), which kills the bug if it eats it - clever!
+Red grapes are especially high in resveratrol, and red wine is just one perk giving us plenty of this potent nutrient 😊

-Plant fructose also contains natural prebiotics which the multi-trillion gut cells use for food.
-If the gut microbiota is fed properly with prebiotics, this stimulates the immune system which surrounds the gut.
+Plant fructose also contains natural prebiotics which the gut microbiota use for food.
+If the microbiota is fed properly with prebiotics, this stimulates the immune system which surrounds the gut.

 In nature, plants thrive because of a symbiotic relationship with their surrounding environment, including micro-organisms in the soil.
 If we feed the soil, the plants feed us right back.
 Plants contain green chlorophyll, which takes the sun’s energy combined with water and Co2 to make its own natural sugar.
 From this it makes proteins and all the phytochemicals which protect us from disease.

 Nature gives us natural medicine.
 Our grandmothers knew this and passed it down.
 We’re all made from the earth’s energy and substances (unless you’re an alien, of course).
 So, what’s going to work best in a broken body?
-Nature’s remedies.
+Nature’s remedies!
 You’d think.
-But modern medicine has taken a little bit from plants, twisted it around a bit, patented it, told us it's the only medicine we're allowed to use, then makes a fortune from it.
+But modern medicine has taken a little bit from plants, twisted it around a bit, patented it, told us it's the only medicine we're allowed to use, then charges us a fortune to use it.
 We live in hope that it fixes our bodies.
 Except it doesn't.
-What it does is simply cover up the symptoms, and keep us going back for more, which puts more money in BigPharma's pockets.
+What it does is patch us up and covers up the symptoms, which means we keep having to go back for more, which puts even more more money in BigPharma's pockets.
 Ker-ching.

 Back to our car to the garage, where the mechanic says, “So turn up the radio.
 Can you hear it now?”
 Hmmm.

-It's said that genetics may load the gun but the environment pulls the trigger.
-Now we get to environmental pollutants that we’re not even consciously taking because we have no control over them.
-We’re living in a toxic world; chlorine and fluoride in our water; irradiation, pasteurisation and homogenisation of our foods; crop spraying, chemtrails, electro-smog (think cell phones and their towers which emit radiation); our water and air are contaminated and our soil is sick - you only have to look at the trees to see they’re gradually dying.
-The list goes on.
+It's said that genetics may load the gun but there's no doubt that the environment pulls the trigger.
+Now we get to environmental pollutants that we’re not even aware we're taking because we have no control over them.
+We’re living in a toxic world; chlorine and fluoride in our water; , pasteurisation and homogenisation of our foods; crop spraying, chemtrails, irradiation, electro-smog (think cell phones and their towers which emit radiation); our water and air are contaminated and our soil is sick - you only have to look at the trees to see they’re gradually dying.
+Sadly the list goes on.

-Our exposure to chemical pharmaceuticals and environmental toxins simply throws more fuel on the fire; for example, pesticides and fungicides have a hormonal effect which can damage cell DNA and make these mutant cells grow.
+Our exposure to chemical pharmaceuticals and environmental toxins simply throws more bad fuel on the fire; for example, pesticides and fungicides have a hormonal effect which can damage cell DNA and make mutant cells grow.
 Our bodies are simply not designed to be ingesting, or be exposed to, molecules that aren’t from nature.
-Put simply, toxins kill healthy cells, which damage the immune system.
+Put simply, toxins kill healthy cells, which damages the immune system.

 We can take the control back through proper nutrition and by keeping the body’s healing mechanism strong, and the only way to do this on a permanent basis is to keep the body clean by way of Detoxification.